acanalungo/wgs-inspector/README.md

 able to process an entire genome's worth of information in around an hour; the whole ordeal should be doable in an afternoon.

+The output of the tool is just a CSV file with different variants which meet certain criteria for relevancy, such as allele frequency being below a certain threshold (rarity of variant), the variant being labeled as pathogenic or likely pathogenic in a clinical database, or a sufficiently high-confidence prediction of pathogenicity by an *in silico* model.
+Each variant will be labeled with the above information as well as its corresponding gene, and information about its position in the genome and variant type.
+A good way to explore this data more graphically and intuitively is to use [Gene.iobio](https://gene.iobio.io/), where you can input your raw data and search for the individual genes you find in the CSV output.

+*DISCLAIMER: I am not a doctor and the output of the tool should not be considered to be medical advice.
+This is for educational and recreational purposes only.*

+### **File Formats**

 This tool currently handles only genomic data from Variant Call Format (VCF) files, as that is the most efficient way to transmit and analyze the information.
 It will not work with sequence data formats like SAM, BAM, CRAM, FASTQ, or FASTA.

-*DISCLAIMER: I am not a doctor and the output of the tool should not be considered to be medical advice.
-This is for educational and recreational purposes only.*

 ### **Supported WGS Providers**